Zo In-sung: 2013–present: Return to television and international recognition

+In March 2025, Zo decided not to renew his exclusive contract with IOK Company after 13 years.
+On March 4, it was reported that he will establish a new company with Cha Tae-hyun, which was later named as Basecamp Company.

+Other works

 Endorsement

 In 2001, Zo earned title best male rookie for CF model. in 2002, Zo ranked First among male celebrity as "the celebrity who is likely to appear the most in CF this year".
 In 2004, He paired with Lee Yeon-hee as advertising model for camera brand.
 In 2006 Zo was model of electronic home appliance brands.
 In 2007, He became face of a cosmetic brand.
 In 2008, He paired with Han Hyo-joo to advertise coffee brand.

 After being discharged from the military in 2011, Zo reclaimed his CF King title.
 He was selected as a brand advertising model for SK Telesis 'W'.
 He signed with home appliance brands.
 Zo also signed contracts with food and beverage such as Outback Steakhouse, Cass Beer, and Woongjin Foods.
-In 2014, He went to Himalaya to film for outdoor clothing brand.
+In 2014, He went to Himalaya to film for an outdoor clothing brand.
 He was with the brand for five years from 2011 to 2016.
-In 2016 Angel-in-us wanted to shoot women's hearts with Jo In-sung as model.
+In 2016 Angel-in-us wanted to shoot women's hearts with Zo In-sung as model.
 In the following year Zo, then became model for bedding product.
 Zo signed with Asahi Beer in 2018.
 In 2019, Zo signed as an advertising model of food brand Ottogi.

 In 2020, Zo paired with Han Ji-min to advertise health food brand.
 In February 2021, IOK Company announced on that Zo is the exclusive model of Ranking Chicken Com.
 Ranking Chicken Com is an online platform that provides a service that allows consumers to compare and buy various chicken breast brands.
 In September, Zo was signed as ambassador for a luxury shopping platform.
 In the end of 2021, Zo re-signed as an advertising model of food brand Ottogi.
-It was announced on January 15, 2022 that sales of dumpling jumped 167% compared to the same month of the previous year, recording the highest monthly sales since its launch.
+It was announced on January 15, 2022, that the sales of dumpling jumped 167% compared to the same month of the previous year, recording the highest monthly sales since its launch.
 Ottogi released new 'XO dumplings' advertisement featuring actor Zo in the winter, the peak season for frozen dumplings.